 Travel in Northern Colombia

 - Cartagena: Cartagena offers the best incoming hub for travel in northern Colombia.
 It’s a beautiful, well preserved port city which will offer you insight into the colonial history of Colombia.
 And the modern side of the city offers nightlife, street art and great food.
+Get more detailed info in my Cartagena itinerary.

 - Barranquilla: You can follow in Rosamira’s footsteps and visit the Titis at the Barranquilla Zoo.
 She also recommends visiting the Parque Salamanca and nearby wetlands.